ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

       - `$TF_VAR_resource_group_name` is the resource group name which will contain all of the resources created.
       - `resources.sh` is the output of a successful build.
       - [`shared/install.sh`](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/shared/install.sh) is the cloud-init file used to initialize the frontend and the backend servers.
-      - `ubuntu-18.04-amd64` is one of the virtual server images from the `ibmcloud is images` command, the scripts are expecting Ubuntu.

-   During its execution, the `vpc-pubpriv-create-with-bastion.sh` shell script creates three hosts: frontend, backend and bastion.
+   During its execution, the `vpc-pubpriv-create-with-bastion.sh` shell script creates three hosts: frontend, backend and bastion using Ubuntu as operating system.
 The `@shared/install.sh` has been passed to a `ibmcloud is create-instance` CLI command `--user-data` parameter like this:

    ```sh
    ibmcloud is instance-create ... --user-data @shared/install.sh